howlCode/tarot_api/README.md

 Please visit [Tarot Space](https://tarot-space.howlcode.com) for a visual example I've created using the API.

-You may grab JSON (cards) from the API using these unique endpoints:
+You may draw cards from the API using these unique endpoints:

-_All are prefixed with https://tarot.howlcode.com/api/v1_
+_All are prefixed with /api/v1_

-1. '/cards' _Will grab all cards as one object_
+1. '/cards' _Draw all the cards in order_

 2. '/spreads/shuffled' _Draws ALL cards randomly shuffled_